Uniform twisted homological stability: The destabilisation complexes for the image of the Burau representation

 \begin{proof}Combine \cref{rem:X_n is destabilisation} and \cref{thm:high connectivity of X_n}. \end{proof}

 \begin{rem} Our proof that the complexes $W_\bullet(\mathsf Q;n)$ are highly connected can be adapted to show that $W_\bullet(\mathsf T;n)$ are highly connected, too.
 In fact the argument would significantly simplify.
-Without the congruence condition, the analogue of $IX_n$ would be the complex of isotropic partial bases $\{u_0,...,u_p\}$ such that $\phi(u_i)=0$ for all $i$, forming a partial basis with $v_n$.
-When $n$ is odd this is simply the complex of isotropic unimodular sequences in $\ker(\phi)$, and when $n$ is even this is the link of $v_n$ in the complex of isotropic unimodular sequences in $\Z^{\oplus n}$.
-Both are proven to be highly connected in \cite[Theorem 5.7]{MvdK}.
+Without the congruence condition, the analogue of $\IX_n$ would be the complex of isotropic partial bases $\{u_0,...,u_p\}$ such that $\phi(u_i)=0$ for all $i$, forming a partial basis with $v_n$.
+When $n$ is odd this is simply the complex of isotropic partial bases in $\ker(\phi)$, and when $n$ is even this is the link of $v_n$ in the complex of isotropic partial bases in $\Z^{\oplus n}$.
+It follows from \cite[Theorem 5.7]{MvdK} and \cref{retract lemma} that both are highly connected.
 From this one can deduce high connectivity of the analogue of $X_n$ as in \cref{thm:high connectivity of X_n}.
 This would however only show slope $\frac 1 4$ connectivity of $W_\bullet(\mathsf T;n)$ (the slope drops when doing the analogue of step (\ref{step3}) of the proof of \cref{thm:high connectivity of X_n}), which is worse than the slope $\frac 1 3$ connectivity proven by Sierra--Wahl \cite{sierrawahl}. \end{rem}